webarch-coop/ansible-role-systemd/README.md

 `systemd` is a [System and Service Manager](https://systemd.io/) that _"runs as PID 1 and starts the rest of the system"_.

-This repo contains an Ansible role for configuring [systemd on Debian](https://manpages.debian.org/systemd/systemd.1.en.html), this role has been designed to be as generic as possible in order to enable to it be used to configure any systemd service, by default it configures `systemd-timesyncd`.
+This repo contains an Ansible role for configuring [systemd on Debian](https://manpages.debian.org/systemd/systemd.1.en.html), this role has been designed to be as generic as possible in order to enable to it be used to configure any systemd service.

 On Debian Buster [backports](https://backports.debian.org/Instructions/) is required to get the [latest version of systemd](https://packages.debian.org/buster-backports/systemd), the [Webarchitects apt Ansible role](https://git.coop/webarch/apt) can be used to enable backports.